Answers to Your Questions about Mental Healthcare

 You must be located in NC or VA at the time of your service.
 Currently, these services are offered virtually only.

 Clients who do not have baseline emotion regulation, have extensive trauma that is triggered in group settings that has not been treated in individual therapy, or clients who cannot follow the group rules should not participate in group.
-I am committed to recognizing, addressing and eradicating all forms of racism, ethnic oppression, religious intolerance, negative judgments regarding neurodivergence or ableism, sexual or gender discrimination, and any mistreatment of marginalized communities.
+We are committed to recognizing, addressing and eradicating all forms of racism, ethnic oppression, religious intolerance, negative judgments regarding neurodivergence or ableism, sexual or gender discrimination, and any mistreatment of marginalized communities.
 This language and these behaviors will not be allowed in group.

 No. You may come to group as a new patient only for group therapy.

 No. Assessment and diagnosis are separate processes from group therapy.
-I do not currently have openings for new clients seeking assessment and diagnosis.

 Payment is due at the time of service.
-You may pre-pay for all 8 sessions or pay weekly at the time of service.
+You may pre-pay for all 6 sessions or pay weekly at the time of service.
 By joining group, you are committing to attending all sessions and will be responsible for the cost of each session even if you do not attend.

 You will have opportunity to share you needs and requests for ongoing group sessions.